NCCCSCI/cmce/README.md

 - Materials may be textbooks or digital media, or any other supporting item
 - The _highest_ cost of any given material is used.
 For example, if there are three options for the same book, the most expensive is used in case that is the only item available.
 - The tool tries to identify duplicate items.
 If there are two books, _The Instruction Book_ and _Instruction Book_, the tool will consider them the same because the important words in the title are _Instruction_ and _Book_. _Instruction Book_ and _Book Instruction_ are presumed to be different because the words are in a different order.
-- It's assumed the price for rentals is less than purchase, if the highest cost option is a rental, in all likelihood, rental is the only option and it will be noted as such in the output
 - The accuracy of the estimation will vary based on the materials - items such as clothing where multiple sizes are listed may not be accurately calculated.

 ## Instructions For Use